balaV-17/WebAR_Construction_Validation_Tool/README.md

 * Wait for the green tracking reticle to lock onto and appear on the scanned surface.
 * Tap **"PLACE BUILDING"**.
 Make sure any storey are selected before proceeding.
 * The 3D model will instantly anchor itself to that specific real-world coordinate.
-Fell free to use the rotation sliders for desired visibility.
+Fell free to use the rotation sliders for desired perspectives.

 ### 5. Controller Interfaces